 The International Monetary Fund (IMF) is an organization of 189 countries, working to foster global monetary cooperation, secure financial stability, facilitate international trade, promote high employment and sustainable economic growth, and reduce poverty around the world.
-It was created in 1945, the IMF is governed by and accountable to the 189 countries that make up its near-global membership.
+The IMF was established in 1944 in the aftermath of the Great Depression of the 1930s.
+44 founding member countries sought to build a framework for international economic cooperation.

 The IMF's primary purpose is to ensure the stability of the international monetary system-the system of exchange rates and international payments that enables countries (and their citizens) to transact with each other.
-The Fund>s mandate was updated in 2012 to include all macroeconomic and financial sector issues that bear on global stability.
+The Funds mandate was updated in 2012 to include all macroeconomic and financial sector issues that bear on global stability.